 - Feed your child frequently, between short intervals, instead of restricting meals to fixed times during the day.

 - Limiting the intake of protein can be a good idea for patients showing symptoms of jaundice.

 - You may even give a hot water enema to ease bowel movements and facilitate the removal of bile naturally.
 Talk to your doctor about it before trying.

 - Avoid canned foods, food prepared outside the house, or ready-to-eat foods.
 The diet should only contain healthy, home-cooked meals that are easy to digest.

 - Include buttermilk in the diet every day.

 - Give coconut water, fruit juices, and vegetable juices during snack time.

 Follow a strict diet until your child has completely recovered from the condition.
 Make sure you check with your doctor about the diet.
-Do not switch to normal or regular solid diet until the doctor approves of it.
+Do not switch to a normal or regular solid diet until the doctor approves of it.

 5 Tips For Preventing Jaundice In Children

-Prevention is any day better than cure.
-Try to keep the illness away from your kid when you still have the chance.
 Here are a few things to remember to prevent jaundice in children.